eth-cscs/SummerSchool2019/topics/openacc/practicals/readme.md

 # OpenACC practical exercises

-- Both Cray and PGI compilers are supported.
+- Exercises are tested with the PGI compiler.
 - Compile each example with `make`
 - Run as `srun --reserv=course -Cgpu <exec-name> [ARRAY_SIZE]`